Steve Sinnott international solidarity award

 • showcase ways in which teachers use the curriculum to promote and encourage pupils to be involved in international solidarity.

-The Award will be granted to an individual member or groups of members who have made significant and exemplary contributions to international solidarity in their school or branch/district.
+The Award will be granted to an individual member or group of members who have made significant and exemplary contributions to international solidarity in their school or branch/district.

 Criteria

-1. All lay members are eligible for the award with the exception of paid officials or staff of the Union and Executive members.
+1. All lay members are eligible for the award except paid officials or staff of the Union and Executive members.

-2. The activities for which the member has been nominated should have occurred in the calendar year preceding the year of the Annual Conference (e.g. January 1 to December 31 2024 for Annual Conference 2025).
+2. The activities for which the member has been nominated should have occurred in the calendar year preceding the year of the Annual Conference (e.g. 1 January 2025 to 31 December 2025).

-3. Exemplary contributions to a district or branch could include increasing participation and involvement of members, for example through activities related to international solidarity and new branch/district/school events such as World Teachers’ Day or International Day for Disabled Persons.
+3. Exemplary contributions to a district or branch could include increasing participation and involvement of members, for example, through activities related to international solidarity and new branch/district/school events such as World Teachers’ Day or International Day of Persons with Disabilities.

-4. Exemplary contributions to a school could be evaluated on the basis of the impact on pupils, teachers, and other members of the school community.
-These may have occurred in conjunction with pre-existing initiatives such as, for example, International Women’s Day or Holocaust Memorial Day or the development of school international solidarity strategies or projects.
-The contribution should have made a significant impact in reshaping or adding new elements to pre-existing initiatives in order to be considered for the award.
+4. Exemplary contributions to a school can be evaluated based on their impact on pupils, teachers, and other members of the school community.
+These may have occurred in conjunction with pre-existing initiatives such as, for example, International Women’s Day, Holocaust Memorial Day or the development of school international solidarity strategies or projects.
+The contribution should have had a significant impact in reshaping or introducing new elements to existing initiatives to be considered for the award.

 5. The National Awards Panel (see below) will give particular consideration to nominations which demonstrate innovation and initiatives in promoting international solidarity in a school or district/branch.